Skip to main content

 Those Yanks of World War II are white-haired now.
 Great-grandchildren play about their feet.
 The grand parades and great commemorations are over.
 Only a few monuments to their achievements are yet to be built.

-Half a century after his father’s death, he struck up an extraordinary friendship with a man who had been there
+Half a century after his father’s death, he struck up an extraordinary friendship with the man who shot his plane down.

 My quest began sometime shortly after World War II.
 I was a young boy when my maternal grandfather told me the story of how my father, Lt.
 Col. Francis R. Stevens, had been killed in the skies over New Guinea.

-Tough, nimble, and pound for pound the most heavily armed ships in the U.S. Navy, PT boats fought in the very front line of the greatest sea war in history.
-But even today hardly anyone understands what they did.
+Tough, nimble, and, pound for pound, the most heavily armed ships in the U.S. Navy, PT boats fought in the very front line of the greatest sea war in history.
+But even today, hardly anyone understands what they did.

 One night in August 1943 PT-105 was drifting on station in the Solomon Islands—specifically, two miles southeast of Vella Lavella, three miles north of Gizo, and fifteen miles west of Kolombangara, all of which were enemy-occupied.

 They padded aboard submarines and proved themselves steadfast in boredom and in battle.
-During the worst of war these canine mascots brought their shipmates some of the comfort of home.
+During the worst of war, these canine mascots brought their shipmates some of the comfort of home.

 SAILORS HAVE BEEN TAKING DOGS TO SEA SINCE A PAIR OF canines shipped out with Noah.
 Nevertheless, the picture of the floppy-eared poodle, looking as jaunty and confident as the young submariners who surrounded her, surprised me.

-J. L. O. Tedder missed the battle, but his peacetime pursuits are heroic enough
+J. L. O. Tedder missed the battle, but his peacetime pursuits are heroic enough.

 Revisiting the seas where American carriers turned the course of history, a Navy man re-creates a time of frightful odds and brilliant gambles.